AniList/submission-manual/docs/criteria.md

 In the case of retroactively creating standalone entries when the compiled volume already exists in the database, the standalone one-shot _**must**_ have the date when it was first published, not the date the anthology or collection was published \(where applicable\).

-Anthologies should have _**both**_ start and end dates set to the day that the anthology was released, not the dates between oldest and newest one-shots contained within (if there are any).
+Anthologies and compilations should have _**both**_ start and end dates set to the day that the book was released, not the dates between oldest and newest one-shots contained within (if there are any).

 ::: warning
 All anthologies and one-shot compilations must have the **Manga** [format](./submissions.html#format).